pghvlaans/sbotools/man-md/sboupgrade.1.md

 **sboupgrade** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
 If either the download or the md5sum check fails, a new download is attempted from
 <ftp://slackware.uk/sbosrcarch/> as a fallback measure.
-If
+To verify
-**MANUAL_DL_DIR** is set to an absolute path, source files with a matching name and checksum are preferred to new downloads.
+sources for the queue and download if needed, use **\--get-only**.
+If **MANUAL_DL_DIR** is set to an absolute path, source files with a matching name and checksum are preferred to new downloads.
 This is a convenient way to download source files in advance in case of an